zahidsyed/learning-nahw-analytically/README.md

 #### First, a نحو concept from a reference book.
 ![image](https://github.com/zahidsyed/learning-nahw-analytically/assets/5341129/5657f1b8-1577-4c8f-b044-81bbf24e11bb)

+The key difference is that, in these notes, the burden of rule analysis is placed on the reader instead of spoon-feeding the definition and the explanation as is typical in many books.
+Given the same amount of time, the proposed method results in a deeper understanding of the rule.

+Such methods have been proven through research to be more effective for learning and retention.
+For details, see: _A taxonomy for learning, teaching, and assessing_, Anderson et al. ISBN: 9780321084057

 #### Second, the same concept from the notes
 For this version